GiovanniSalmeri/yellow-video/README.md

 `Width` = video width, pixel or percent
 `Height` = video height, pixel or percent

+All media files are located in the `media` folder.
+The `media/videos` folder is the place to store your videos.
+You can also create additional folders and organise files as you like.

 <a id="sources"></a>The following video sources are supported:

 `name` of a video (MP4, WEBM or OGG) in the `media/videos` folder